editorconfig/editorconfig-visualstudio/readme.md

 ## VS 2017

-As of [2017 rc1](https://www.visualstudio.com/en-us/news/releasenotes/vs2017-relnotes) Visual Studio ships with `.editorconfig` support baked in!
+As of [Visual Studio 2017](https://www.visualstudio.com/en-us/news/releasenotes/vs2017-relnotes) Visual Studio ships with `.editorconfig` support baked in!

 This is in fact part of roslyn and will mean that other editors relying on roslyn (omnisharp) to do the code formatting will also benefit from this.